 - Organic: When possible, always choose organic wheat bran or oatmeal.
 Inorganic options have high amounts of pesticides that have adverse effects on the mealworm colony.

-- Diatomaceous Earth (DE): DE is in some cases added to the feed grains to harm insects.
+- Diatomaceous Earth (DE): DE is sometimes added to the feed grains, but it harms insects.
 Always ensure that your substrate choice does not have Diatomaceous Earth.
 This can be achieved by checking the labels.

 Always ask the seller about these qualities of the substrate before making a purchase.

-Mealworms grow in ideal temperatures of between 77-88 degrees Fahrenheit.
-For reproduction, a temperature between 65-100 degrees Fahrenheit is recommended.
-However, temperatures above 86 degrees and 62 degrees harm their growth.
+Mealworms grow in ideal temperatures of between 77-88°F. For reproduction, a temperature between 65-100°F is recommended.
+However, temperatures above 86°F and below 62°F harm their growth.

-All the life cycle stages should be enhanced within your setting when breeding mealworms.
+When breeding mealworms, all the life cycle stages should be enhanced within your setting.
 Here is how to ideally induce the breeding setup for mealworms:

 Fully grown mealworms turn into pupa.
 The pupa resembles white-colored mummies or aliens.
 These pupae do not move, drink, or eat.
-The pupal state remains for two to four weeks, determined by environmental conditions.
+The pupal state remains for 2 to 4 weeks, determined by environmental conditions.

-For enhanced growth at this stage, a temperature of 72 degrees Fahrenheit should be maintained with moderate moisture of 62% humidity.
+For enhanced growth at this stage, a temperature of 72°F should be maintained with moderate moisture of 62% humidity.
 After the pupa stage, white or yellowish beetles are formed.

 Mealworm Beetle (Adult)

 Female mealworms can lay a maximum of 300 fertile eggs at once.
-It takes up to 10 weeks for a breeding cycle to complete.
-The mealworms beetles live for a period of between 3 and 12 months.
+A breeding cycle takes up to 10 weeks.
+The mealworm beetles live for a period of between 3 and 12 months.